zhehao1998/Image-Augmentation/README.md

 # Image Augmentation
 Generate new training examples using albumentations library and google collab

+Note that Project folder in Google Drive should have a similar format:

+Project
+  -- Old
+      ∟ Image
+      ∟ Mask
+  -- New
+      ∟ Image
+      ∟ Mask

+# Dataset
-Annotation and exporting of masks can be done using LabelMe, use the conversion.py on local labelme folder to generate dataset
+Annotation and exporting of masks can be done using LabelMe, use the conversion.py on **local** labelme folder to generate dataset